InfinniPlatform/InfinniPlatform.readthedocs.org.en/docs/source/17-scheduler/scheduler-cronexpression.rst

 CRON Expressions Examples
 -------------------------

-You can see examples of CRON expressions below: left - original CRON expression, right - lambda-expression to build the same expression with using
+You can see examples of CRON expressions below: left - original CRON expression, right - lambda-expression to build the same expression with using ICronExpressionBuilder_.
-``InfinniPlatform.Scheduler.Contract.ICronExpressionBuilder``.

 :``* * * * * ?``:
     .. code-block:: csharp